 Reflection in Hidden Lake

-Back at the parking lot, the guys do not seem to be in a hurry to get to our next hike
+The guys do not seem to be in a hurry to get to our next hike

 The trailhead to Piegan Pass is a short drive away at Siyeh Bend, a hairpin turn where Siyeh Creek flows underneath the Going-To-The-Sun Road.
 We will hike up through the trees in the right foreground, then on a level trail just below the edge of the mountain stretching along the background before we disappear between the mountains at the notch on the left.
 Easy, right?
 It really wasn’t bad, or else I had finally become accustomed to the terrain.
 The trail climbed moderately through fir and spruce trees.
 At Mile.
 1.2 we turned left onto the Continental Divide Trail and easily climbed through increasingly open areas on the slope of Going-To-The-Sun Mountain.
 At mile 2.7 we turned left again, away from GTTS Mountain, toward Piegan Pass.